roggc/dinou/README.md

 - If you don't want a `page` to be applied layouts define a `no_layout` file (without extension) in the same folder.
 A `no_layout` file, if present, also applies to the `not_found` file if present in the same folder.
 There exists also a `no_layout_not_found` file if you don't want a `not_found` file to be applied layouts but you do in `page` component.

 - `reset_layout` file (without extension) if present in the same folder as a `layout.tsx` file, will ignore previous layouts in the layout hierarchy.

+- If found any `error.tsx` (or `.jsx`) page in the route hierarchy, the more nested one will be rendered in case of error in the page.
+Layouts are also applied to error pages if no `no_layout` or `no_layout_error` files (without extension) exists in the folder where `error.tsx` is defined.

 ## page_functions.ts (or `.tsx`, `.js`, `.jsx`)